browserengineering/book/book/graphics.md

 :::

-Next, we'll make this browser work on English text, with all its complexities of variable-width characters, line layout, and formatting.
+Next, we'll make this browser work on English text, handling complexities like variable-width characters, line layout, and formatting.

 ::: {.signup}